tensorforce/tensorforce/README.rst

 continuously improve the existing code as well as to reflect new developments as they arise (see road map for more).
-The aim is not to include every new trick but to adopt methods as they prove themselves stable, e.g. as of early 2017 A3C and TRPO variants are the basis of a lot of research.
+The aim is not to include every new trick but to adopt methods as they prove themselves stable, e.g. as of early 2017 hybrid A3C and TRPO variants provide the basis for a lot of research.
 We also offer TensorForce support through our Gitter channel.

 Acknowledgements
 ----------------

-The goal of TensorForce is not to re-implement existing algorithms, but to provide clear APIs and modularisations, and later provide serving, integration and deployment components.
+The goal of TensorForce is not just to re-implement existing algorithms, but to provide clear APIs and modularisations, and later provide serving, integration and deployment components.
 The credit for original open source implementations, which we have adopted and modified into our